microprediction/monteprediction/TFRO.md

 ### Are you hiring?
 Yes I'm hiring developers.
 You can send resumes to my gsmc.ai address that you can guess.
 It contains my first name, last name and a period.
 Performance on the prediction markets mentioned above is one way to impress.
+True LLM believers only need apply.
 We are making dough.
-I have zero interest if you need to be "sold" on LLMs for alpha (see this [essay](https://medium.com/the-modern-scientist/remind-me-again-why-large-language-models-cant-think-acab12da63de) for my dated views).
+So I have zero interest if you need to be "sold" on LLMs for alpha (or more broadly, see my [essay](https://medium.com/the-modern-scientist/remind-me-again-why-large-language-models-cant-think-acab12da63de) sticking my neckk out in 2023).

 ### Questions I am unlikely to answer